olib14/thermalmonitor/README.md

 sudo make uninstall
 ```

-Of course, there is no need to use sudo for kdesrc-build installations.
+There is no need to use sudo for kdesrc-build installations.